thephpleague/url/dev-master/path.md

 echo $new_path; // displays /path/to/the/sky.csv;
 ~~~

-### Path::append($data)
+### Path::append(SegmentComponent $data)

-Append the current path with the given data and return a new Path instance.

-The `$data` argument which represents the data to be appended can be:
+Append data to the component.
+The `$data` argument which represents the data to be appended can be another `SegmentComponent` implementing object.
+So you can use a Host or a Path object.

-- a string representation of a Pathname.
-- another `PathInterface` object
-- an object with the `__toString` method.

 ~~~php
 use League\Url\Path;